Veeransh14/Transformer-From-Scratch/README.md

 - [Mayank Palan](https://github.com/MayankPalan2004)
 - [Veeransh Shah](https://github.com/Veeransh14)

+# Running the model
+Install the package and then call the fit function of transformer class Provide your preprocessed data to it in the form of a list

 # Acknowledgement and Resources
 - Coursera Andrew NG courses-1,2,5 https://www.coursera.org/specializations/deep-learning
 - Andrej Karpathy https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ